KreulitschD/project1/index.md

           <div class="col-md-6">
           <h2>Overview of CityGML energy ADE projects and research</h2>
 <p>
 To share and link ongoing projects and research regarding the topic "CityGML Energy ADE" see the following map.
-Clicking at the different locations shows informations such as the URL and the contact person to the project or research.
+Clicking the different locations shows information such as the URL and the contact person to the project or research.
 <p>
 To add a "CityGML Energy ADE" project or research to this map, use this <a href="https://docs.google.com/spreadsheets/d/1fjc1Ulaj_bzBwiTj9FVlNvJlIQbfkq0K8IcAfm45o5U/edit?usp=sharing">link </a> and add the necessary information to the spreadsheet.
 </p>